 Evaluating Thermal Imaging for Temperature Test

-We acquired a FLIR ONE for Android from sources on-line, they are about $250 most places.
-So the question is: Toy or valuable tool.
+We acquired a FLIR ONE for Android from sources online, they are about $250 in most places.
+So the question is Toy or valuable tool.
 My opinion is Both!
 Not to deny the fun factor, (it is important to enjoy your job, right?)
 I say very much more on the useful tool side.
 In the 90’s we paid more than that just to bring our products to a facility that allowed us to do some brief tests with less conclusive results.
-Labratory grade thermal imagers still have a comma in the price tag and go upward from there.
-This unit is primarily marketed as an uncalibrated tool but I found that the Flir One give some very useful relative readings for testing and evaluating purposes.
-As for absolute temperature readings there is still a little something to be desired.
-The unit’s instructions are a little vague regarding measurement accuracies but the on screen spot reading is quite useful.
-The Flir One unit offers better image quality and measures tenth’s where other units such as the Seek compact thermal imager show readings with less precision.
+Laboratory grade thermal imagers still have a comma in the price tag and go upward from there.
+This unit is primarily marketed as an uncalibrated tool but I found that the Flir One gives some very useful relative readings for testing and evaluating purposes.
+As for absolute temperature readings, there is still a little something to be desired.
+The unit’s instructions are a little vague regarding measurement accuracies but the on-screen spot reading is quite useful.
+The FLIR One unit offers better image quality and measures tenths where other units such as the Seek Compact thermal imager show readings with less precision.

 Emissivity is an important factor in thermal imaging.
-Per the Wikipedia link here, emissivity is the effeciveness of a surface in transmitting energy as thermal radiation.
-A cat would have very low emissivity where a black anodized aluminum surface would have nearly 1.0 emissivity.
-Professional grade and Non imaging handheld thermometers all struggle some with emissivity.
+Per the Wikipedia link here, emissivity is the effectiveness of a surface in transmitting energy as thermal radiation.
+A cat would have very low emissivity whereas a black anodized aluminum surface would have nearly 1.0 emissivity.
+Professional grade and Non-imaging handheld thermometers all struggle some with emissivity.
 This unit has four different emissivity settings.

 For our Thermal Platform Business as you might expect it is useful in demonstrating the advantages of the thermal platforms and our Hybrid Benchtop Chamber over other environmental test equipment or thermal testing gear.